semrekkers/traveladvice-app/README.md

 # traveladvice-app
-Rijksoverheid Open Data travel advice Android app as part of a programming exam
+Rijksoverheid Open Data travel advice Android app as part of a programming exam.